Rolling back an Artifactory upgrade requires reinstalling the older version of Artifactory and loading a backup into it.

 ### Artifactory successfully started (<seconds> seconds) ###

-14. Perform a system import from the old Artifactory backup or reload the database dump into the new database
+13. Perform a system import from the old Artifactory backup (or reload the old database dump) to load the backed up data into the new database